top of page

 During Your Session

+You’ll lie comfortably on the treatment table, and we’ll start with a quick assessment—how you stand, how you move, and how your tissue feels to my hands.
 From there, I use gentle, sustained pressure and holds on specific areas of restriction.
 Sometimes the work is very still and quiet; other times, your body may want to subtly shift, unwind, or move.

 You might notice: